alexx-files/netsweeper/README.md

-# netsweeper
+netsweeper
-Python class to allow programmers to create easily your own net sweeper scripts.
+Python class to allow programmers to create easily your own net sweeper scripts. ' The examples added to the package already are net sweepers that can be used and improved',

 Class to allow the creation of Netsweeper programs in Python